On this page

 Diagnosis

-HCV infection is confirmed by using the combination of an HCV antibody test and polymerase chain reaction (PCR) to detect HCV RNA.
-A positive antibody test implies previous infection with the virus, and a positive HCV RNA test implies ongoing infection.
+HCV infection is diagnosed using the combination of an HCV antibody test and a polymerase chain reaction (PCR) test that detects HCV RNA in blood.

-Any person positive for HCV should also be tested for hepatitis B virus, human immunodeficiency virus (HIV) and tuberculosis.
+Any person with HCV should also be tested for hepatitis B virus and human immunodeficiency virus (HIV).

 Incubation period of hepatitis C virus